ccincotti3/OmniPolls/README.md

 Presenters have the ability to set which poll is active to the audience in real time through a single URL (omnipolls.herokuapp.com/:username), again using WebSockets.
 Due to Pusher implementation, the audience does not have to refresh the page, or visit a new URL when the presenter changes the active question.
 If a poll is not active, the audience cannot respond.
 If no poll is active, the audience is prompted to wait until a poll is active.

 Responding to a poll can be completed through visiting a presenters URL, or by text messaging through implementation of Twilio.
 Pusher and Twilio work well together nicely.
 When a POST request from Twilio is received and a response is logged in the database, an action to update the live-view is triggered through the Pusher connection.

+## Future Implementation Ideas

+To improve upon this project - the future direction of this project would involve the implementation of:

+### Search functionality

+Giving the presenter the ability to search for questions within their index page would boost functionality, especially when time cannot be wasted searching for a question.
+This would be completed through implementing a search filter.

+### More question choices

+Keeping true to PollEverywhere, more question types would allow for more interactivity between presenter and audience.
+Some ideas involve Q & A, Open Ended, and of course the ability to group multiple questions together into a survey.